-In order to have said golden ears, you have to have undamaged, extremely young ears.
-Even if you avoid concerts, never get an ear infection, or somehow avoid noise-induced hearing loss—by age 24 you’ll start to lose your high-frequency hearing as your stereocilia start to fall out.
+No, you definitely don’t need perfect hearing to enjoy music.
+Perfect hearing requires you to have undamaged, extremely young ears.
+Even if you avoid concerts, never get an ear infection, or somehow avoid noise-induced hearing loss—by age 24, you’ll start to lose your high-frequency hearing as your stereocilia start to decline.
 It’s just a fact of life: it happens.
 If someone in their 50s tells you they can hear above 18kHz, they’re trying to sell you something.
-Try it for yourself!

 This isn’t some debilitating condition, and in all likelihood your hearing is far worse than you think.
 But the upside is this: if you haven’t noticed it until now, it’s not so bad, right?

-There’s almost twice as many people older than 24 than there are younger than 24.
-Considering that almost 70 percent of the population can’t hear over 18kHz, some of those high-frequency cutoffs start making more sense, especially when cutting those frequencies out means less noise.
+There are almost twice as many people older than 24 than there are younger than 24.
+Considering how almost 70% of the population can’t hear over 18kHz, the high-frequency cutoff many codecs use to reduce data starts to make more sense.
 Of course, hearing ability varies from person to person, so be sure to test it for yourself.
 You shouldn’t be surprised when you can’t hear 20kHz.

 Now this isn’t to say that you can’t hear a difference, but you probably won’t—at least not in a way that’s going to make your music sound worse.
 However, if you really crank your tunes, you’ll start to hear noise from Bluetooth headphones that you wouldn’t normally be subjected to.

-As much as you may think that the best products will always win out, the fact remains that with a higher margin on Bluetooth headphones and the quality downsides are near-inaudible to the target demographics: it’s no surprise that the headphone jack lost the format war for personal audio.
+As much as you may think that the best products will always win out, the fact remains that with a higher margin on Bluetooth headphones and the quality downsides are near-inaudible to the target demographics: it’s no surprise that the headphone jack lost to “progress” in the personal audio space.

 If you wanted to maximize profits, you’d go after a high-margin product, right?
 Or would you try for a cheap product at scale?
 Well, the current economics show that Bluetooth headphones are insanely profitable compared to wired headsets.

-It’s no surprise then, that the age groups with the most money to reach for those insanely expensive headphones are in the “can’t hear above 18kHz” crowd.
-If the bulk of your income is coming from people who won’t know (or care) about ultra-high frequencies, it’s a logical corner to cut.
-It’s very similar to how the whole MP3 encoding works, so why not keep running with a good thing?
+It’s no surprise then, that the age groups with the most cash available for those insanely expensive headphones are in the “can’t hear above 18kHz” crowd.
+If the bulk of your sales are to people who won’t know (or care) about ultra-high frequencies, it’s a logical corner to cut.
+It’s very similar to how MP3 encoding works, so why not keep running with a good thing?